 Or a bottle opener.
 Or a bookstand.
 It hardly matters.
 I just want to see what Apple’s engineers can do if they’re free from the mandates of product universes, long-range strategies, and commercial viability.

 Partially, I’m inspired by the work of the artists and designers employed by Steve Jobs’ second-most-famous company: Pixar.
 You’re familiar with the fantastic work they do on the feature films, but naturally, they don’t stop being creative when they climb back into their cars at the end of the day.
 They’re still drawing, and painting, and building, taking ideas that might not be quite workable as the basis of a 1.2 billion-dollar-grossing movie but are well worth executing.

-Check out the blog of story artist Josh Cooley, for instance.
+blog of story artist Josh Cooley, for instance.
 It’s packed with wonderful sketch work, including an awesome ongoing art series in which he draws iconic movie scenes as they would be represented in a child’s Little Golden Book version of the flick.
 Never has the discovery of a human head in a box or the explosive birth of a xenomorphic alien from a man’s chest been so… charming.

 The difference between Pixar and Apple is that an artist can buy art supplies and knock out a killer sketch for less than five bucks.
 If your specialty is low-power high-density unit display technology, you can’t follow a flight of whimsy without stopping off at Dragon’s Den for $120,000 in angel funding and then spending a month touring factories in China.